ICanBoogie/MessageBus/MIGRATION.md

 - Added `HandlerProviderWithChain`, which allows chaining multiple handler providers.
 They are queried in turn until a handler is found.
+- Handlers, Permissions, and Voters can now be defined using PHP 8 attributes instead of YAML.
+Added `MessageBusPassWithAttributes`, and the attributes `Handler`, `Permission`, and `Vote`.

 ### Backward Incompatible Changes